Tesla shares lag as bitcoin plunges on China crackdown

 Tesla’s shares last traded at $564.05 after falling in the session to $546.98, its lowest since March 5.
 Trading volume for the stock was already at 0.9 times the 10-day moving average.

-The stock is down about 20% so far this year, compared with a roughly 8% gain for the S&P 500 (.SPX), which was last down 0.5% on Wednesday.
+The stock is down about 20% so far this year, compared with a roughly 8% gain for the S&P 500, which was last down 0.5% on Wednesday.

 Tesla’s stock had gained 743% in 2020 compared with the S&P’s 16% advance for the year.